Latest Deepinder Goyal Shareholdings and Portfolio in 2026

 The Deepinder Goyal portfolio consistently features consumer internet and quick commerce, plus select positions in logistics enablement, health and wearables, and climate-oriented ideas.

 Eternal’s share price drives most of the mark-to-market swings in the Deepinder Goyal portfolio.
-Private checks reprice less often and move value in steps, not daily.
+Private checks reprice less often and move value in steps rather than daily.

 Not directly.
-The Deepinder Goyal portfolio benefits from founder access and operating know-how, so it serves better as a case study of focus, adjacency and patience than a copy-paste template for Deepinder Goyal investors.
+The Deepinder Goyal portfolio benefits from founder access and operating know-how, so it serves better as a case study in focus, adjacency, and patience than as a copy-paste template for Deepinder Goyal investors.